dhellmann/pymotw/PyMOTW/fnmatch/index.rst

 Simple Matching
 ===============

-fnmatch() compares a single filename against a pattern and returns a boolean indicating whether or not they match.
-If the operating system uses a case-insensitive filesystem, the comparison is not case sensitive.
-Otherwise it is.
+``fnmatch()`` compares a single filename against a pattern and returns a boolean indicating whether or not they match.
+The comparison is case-sensitive when the operating system uses a case-sensitive filesystem.

 .. include:: fnmatch_fnmatch.py
     :literal: